Double Pulses | previous | next | feedback |

 Detection of double pulsing of mode-locked lasers is possible, e.g. with the following methods:

-- It can be seen as a modulation of the optical spectrum, recorded with an optical spectrum analyzer (see above).
+- It can often be seen as a modulation of the optical spectrum, recorded with an optical spectrum analyzer (see above).
 This method may fail, however, when the relative phase is not sufficiently stable, or when the spectral resolution is insufficient (for large pulse spacings).

 - A more direct way is to use a fast photodiode and a sampling oscilloscope.
 Correct triggering may require special care and is challenging particularly in unstable situations.
-Only for pulse spacings of 100 ps or larger is the measurement bandwidth of a fast photodiode sufficient for detecting double pulses.
+Only for pulse spacings of around 100 ps or larger is the measurement bandwidth of a fast photodiode sufficient for detecting double pulses.

 - For small enough pulse spacing, double pulsing may also be detected with an autocorrelator.